SMAC-Group/course_intro_statistics/chapters/chapter1.md

 then the package is correctly installed!
 Congratulations!

-Below is a gif illustrating the installation of the `idar` `R` package:
+Below is a GIF illustrating the installation of the `idar` `R` package:

 <center>